simonprickett/simonprickett.github.io/_posts/2021-01-30-alexa-redis-dead-or-alive.md

 image: assets/images/alexa_doa_main.jpg
 author: simon
 ---
 I often find that I build an Alexa skill whenever I want to play around with an API.
-The voice interface is easy get started with and I can create something without worrying about visual design or CSS :) A while ago I created a [Dead or Alive package](https://simonprickett.dev/wikipedia-dead-or-alive/) that's on [npm](https://www.npmjs.com/package/wikipediadeadoralive)... let's see what it takes to turn that into a game for Alexa where the user has to determine whether a few celebrities are dead or alive...
+The voice interface is easy to get started with and I can create something without worrying about visual design or CSS :) A while ago I created a [Dead or Alive package](https://simonprickett.dev/wikipedia-dead-or-alive/) that's on [npm](https://www.npmjs.com/package/wikipediadeadoralive)... let's see what it takes to turn that into a game for Alexa where the user has to determine whether a few celebrities are dead or alive...

 Here's a demo of the finished article running in the Alexa Developer Console: